Virginia Temporary Stone Construction Entrance BMP

 Erosion and Sediment Control Handbook - Stabilized Construction Entrance

-Temporary Stone Stabilized Construction Entrance
+Temporary Stone Construction Entrance

 As the construction project progresses, the entrance must be maintained to ensure effectiveness.
-When the rock entrance is no longer effective at mitigating sediment tracking onto roadways, the entrance must be refreshed or top dressed with additional rock.
-Alternatively, the rock can be washed and reused provided that proper drainage is used to prevent sediment from entering storm drains.
+When the rock entrance is no longer effective at mitigating sediment tracking onto roadways, the entrance must be refreshed or top-dressed with additional rock.
+Alternatively, the rock can be washed and reused, provided that proper drainage is used to prevent sediment from entering storm drains.

-Rock and Wash Rack
+Rock Entrances and Wash Racks

 FODS Reusable Stabilized Construction Entrance System